grsbe/Chromos/Adventures/Enemy Statblocks/Faluzivatius.md

 **Spellcasting**
 Noke is a lvl 2 WIzard and casts one of the following spells, using Intelligence as the spellcasting ability (spell save DC 12, spells to hit +4)

-Cantrips: Ray of frost, Prestidigitation, Message, Mending First level: Expeditious Retreat, Thunderwave
-Second level: Enlarge/Reduce
+Cantrips: Ray of frost, Prestidigitation, Message, Mending, Gust First level: Expeditious Retreat, Thunderwave, Grease Second level: Enlarge/Reduce

 ---